UPDATE: This working from home post was originally published on 8 March 2019 and updated on 18 February 2021.

 Pro tips on working from home

 Working from home requires a few key things.
-Just follow these rules to make it work.
+Just follow these rules to minimize the cons and maximise the pros of this work arrangement.

 1. Create an office space